((a vintage huipil from the village of Colotenango + pillows made with textiles from the same village))

 HANDCRAFTED 〰 FAIRTRADED 〰 REPURPOSED

-A percentage of our profit is donated back to Mayan communities in Guatemala.
+A percentage of our profit is donated back to Maya communities in Guatemala.